Welcome parade (torture)

-The welcome parade (also known as health trail or corredor polonês) is a form of torture used to new prisoners in some countries, including Poland in the twentieth century during the Polish People's Republic (communist period), Egypt and Belarus in the twenty-first century.
-It is considered a form of running the gauntlet, a form of corporal punishment.
+The welcome parade (also known as health trail or corredor polonês) is a form of torture used to new prisoners in some countries, including Poland in the twentieth century during the Polish People's Republic (communist period), and Egypt and Belarus in the twenty-first century.
+It is the frame-up for a gauntlet running, a form of corporal punishment.

 Belarus

 In Belarus, the welcome parade is widely used in prisons.
 Footage of the parade that took place on 11 August 2020 during the 2020–2021 Belarusian protests in Okrestina prison in Minsk is available on YouTube.

 Brazil

 In Brazil, the welcome parade was called corredor polonês (Polish corridor) in allusion to the Polish tradition.

 Egypt

 During the late twentieth and early twenty-first centuries, torture is common in Egyptian police stations, with 701 incidents of torture recorded by the Egyptian Organization for Human Rights between 1985 and 2011, among which 204 prisoners died from torture and mistreatment.

 According to Abd El-Fattah, the welcome parade is used against prisoners classified with a low status, "without protection."
 He reported an incident in which a prisoner of high social status was accidentally subjected to a welcome parade.
 The incident was followed by "frantic action" by senior officials, who apologised to the prisoner.

 Abd El-Fattah reported a welcome parade used against an elderly man who died during the parade.
 According to him, there was no change in prison procedures following the death.